hyperledger-cacti/cacti/rfcs/formats/network/iin_method.md

 ## Introduction

-An Interoperation Identity Network (IIN), is a system built on a distributed shared ledger that supports registration of DIDs to networks (e.g. permissioned consortium networks) and their units, as well as resolution of network DID documents form their DID.
-The IIN also has reputed trust anchors, which play the important role of certifying (or validating) the identity of owners of those DIDs, as well as their memberships in their respective networks, in effect creating roots of trust for cross-network interoperations.
-Thus, the IIN provides the foundation for our architecture to enable blockchain network-identity discovery and validation.
+An Interoperation Identity Network (IIN) is a system built on a distributed shared ledger that supports registration of DIDs representing networks (e.g. permissioned consortium networks) and their units, as well as resolution of network DID documents from their DID.
+An IIN is also associated with one or more reputed [trust anchors](https://hyperledger-indy.readthedocs.io/projects/sdk/en/latest/docs/getting-started/indy-walkthrough.html#step-1-getting-trust-anchor-credentials-for-faber-acme-thrift-and-government), which play the important role of certifying (or validating) the identity of owners of those DIDs, as well as their memberships in their respective networks, in effect creating roots of trust for cross-network interoperations.
+Thus, IINs provide a foundation to enable the discovery and validation of blockchain/DLT networks and their participants.
 The IIN DID Method specification conforms to the requirements specified in [Decentralized Identifiers (DIDs) v1.0](https://w3c.github.io/did-core/).
 The IIN as a system is detailed further [here](./iin.md).

 ## IIN Method Syntax

 The IIN Method scheme MUST begin with the prefix `did:iin`, and is defined by the following ABNF based on the [DID Syntax](https://www.w3.org/TR/did-core/#did-syntax):

 ```
 iin-did           = "did:iin" iin-name ":" iin-specific-id
 iin-name          = 1*idchar
 iin-specific-id   = *( *idchar ":" ) 1*idchar
 idchar            = ALPHA / DIGIT / "." / "-" / "_" / pct-encoded
 pct-encoded       = "%" HEXDIG HEXDIG
 ```
 ### DID Types

-In an IIN there can be two types of identifiers.
+In an IIN, there can be two types of identifiers.

 - First, for individuals / organizations which may participate in a blockchain network, called *Participant Unit DID*.